Invitation to Participate in Research: Tinder Use and Mental Health Outcomes

 To support our community, please consider bringing nonperishable food or hygiene product donations for Campus Cupboard.
 A list of preferred/needed items is linked below.

-Suggested donations for Campus Cupboard
+Suggestions for donations to Campus Cupboard

 submitted by finka2@augsburg.edu